VaSeWS/Vangarning-Team/README.md

  - To create game: `python terminal_interface.py {username} {game}
    {num_turns} {num_players}`
  - To start game with 3 simple bots and gui: `python run_game.py`

+Game srever is still online (checked 09.07.2022) but it will be turned off in a few months.

 If you want to see GUI add `--gui` (terminal_interface.py only, run_game.py runs with gui by default) [![gui-screenshot-png.png](https://i.postimg.cc/j5jrGfLk/gui-screenshot-png.png)](https://postimg.cc/jWB9fL6z)